Ajhaa/ohtu-EIKU/documentation/manual.md

 - ```date``` lists the memo items in the order of their creation date, most recently added first.
 - ```random``` lists the memo items in a randomized order.

+To view a single item's information, enter the corresponding number.

 The memo items are sorted using Java's ```Collections.sort``` method, which uses Merge Sort.